 Having said that, the following new measures will be in place for the time being:

 1. If you are feeling unwell with COVID-19 symptoms or have been in contact with someone such that you should be self-isolating, you must not attend the clinic until the quarantine period has passed.
 A video appointment may be appropriate as an alternative.
 A late cancellation fee will not be charged in these circumstances, but please do give as much notice as possible as with reduced patient capacity, late cancellations are hard to manage.

 2. If you develop symptoms in the week following an appointment, please let us know ASAP as we may need to close the clinic as a preventative measure.

-3. We are now open on Wednesdays and Thursdays with a maximum of 5 appointments per day.
+3. We are now open on Mondays with Joel, and Wednesdays and Thursdays with Sue.
+There will be a maximum of 5 appointments per day.
 Appointments will be scheduled with 20 minutes in between patients to air the room and to allow patients to avoid contact with each other.
 It is therefore essential that you do not arrive early.
 Also, if you are late we will not be able to go over the allotted time as we need the buffer space between patients.

 5. When you arrive, you will need to leave your shoes and any large bags downstairs in the hall and then wash your hands thoroughly before coming into the treatment room.
 Single-use hand towels will be provided.

 6. There will no longer be fabric covers on the plinth, just disposable paper.
 The vinyl surface of the plinth will be disinfected between patients.
 You may want to dress in comfortable gym clothes for your comfort whilst allowing me good visual access to you.
 Also, we won’t be able to cover you in a blanket/ towel as this is an infection risk, so bring enough clothing to keep you warm.